 Shockingly, I actually don’t sweeten the pancakes at all, so you save lots of calories by omitting sugar and just using sweet toppings (I think maple syrup is plenty sweet, so I don’t mind a non-sweet base!).

 The batter is also thinned out with unsweetened almond milk, which is low in fat, calories, points, etc. The majority of calories in these pancakes is coming from the flour, but hey – you’ve gotta live your life, so enjoy it.

-Greek Yogurt is magical
+Healthier Greek Yogurt Pancakes

-- 1 cup nonfat Greek Yogurt (I like Fage 0%)
+- 1 cup nonfat Greek Yogurt I like Fage 0%

 - 1 cup all purpose flour

 - 1 1/2 tsp baking powder

 - 1 tsp vanilla

 - 1/2 tsp cinnamon optional